Anindya-Karmaker/Background_Remover_AK/README.md

 ## Acknowledgements

 *   This tool is powered by the incredible [**rembg** library](https://github.com/danielgatis/rembg) by Daniel Gatis.
-*   The sample cell image is provided by the [NIH NIAID Bioart collection](https://bioart.niaid.nih.gov/bioart/231) (Credit: NIAID).
+*   The sample image is provided by the [NIH NIAID Bioart collection](https://bioart.niaid.nih.gov/bioart/231) (Credit: NIAID).

 ## License